 Title Page: The title page should be devoted to the title (in caps), the full name(s) of the Author (s), and the full postal addresses of all co-authors.
-In multi-authored texts, indicate author affiliation by superscript Arabic numbers placed after Author's name and before the appropriate address.
+In multi-authored texts, indicate author affiliation by superscript Arabic numbers placed after the Author's name and before the appropriate address.
 Clearly indicate who is willing to handle correspondence at all refereeing, publication, and post-publication stages.
-The corresponding Author should be identified with an asterisk.
-A footnote should contain an e-mail address, telephone number, and fax number for the corresponding Author.
+The Corresponding Author should be identified with an asterisk.
+A footnote should contain the Corresponding Author's e-mail address, telephone number, and fax number.
 The title should be concise and explanatory of the content of the paper.
 It must be limited to about twelve words or 100 characters.

 Abstract: The second page should consist of an abstract of 150-200 words summarizing the major findings.
-Non-standard or uncommon abbreviations should be avoided, but if essential, they must be defined at their first mention in the abstract.
+Non-standard or uncommon abbreviations should be avoided, but if essential, they must be defined at first mention in the abstract.
+Equation editor objects are not allowed within Abstract.